ErpNetDocs/tech/modules/logistics/inventory/how-to/document-type-routes.md

      => A Document Type is selected **regardless** of what is specified in the Inventory Control Settings.

-   - **Multiple different** results are returned from the Document Routes
+   - **Multiple different** results are returned from the Document Routes.

      => A **selection menu** is displayed with a dropdown list containing all returned results from the Document Routes plus the Document Type specified in the Inventory Control Settings.